myplanetdigital-experimental/chef-hamachi/README.md

 Hash containing network names and associated passwords.
 If required, client attachmment request must be approved through web UI before networks may be connected.

-`hamachi['ipaddress_ham0']`
-The clients internal ip on the network.
-This is set in the recipe, and not tunable.

 Usage
 =====